 Among the Collection’s holdings are almost two dozen letters and manuscripts by and relating to Thomas Paine.
 These include manuscript letters to and from Paine, manuscript letters and documents by writer and journalist William Cobbett, a manuscript letter from Paine to James Madison, another to Senator Garat during the French Revolution’s Reign of Terror, and a collection of roughly thirty New England and New York newspapers from the late 18th and early 19th centuries.

-Thomas Paine National Historical Association Records, dating from the 1860s through the present
+Thomas Paine National Historical Association Records

 The Thomas Paine National Historical Association (TPHNA) was founded in 1884 to promote free thought, social and political reforms, and the ideas and influence of Thomas Paine.
 The Collection holds the Association’s institutional records, including meeting minutes, correspondence, official publications, and miscellaneous ephemera relating to the Association’s activities.
 Additional TPNHA materials include prints, visual works, and material objects relating to the Association and Thomas Paine.